shesharpnl/hackathon-2023.vanilla-js.base-example/README.md

 5. Push your changes to your forked repository: `git push origin my-branch-name`
 6. Open a pull request against the main branch of this repository, explaining the changes you've made and why they are important.

-Note that this project uses GitHub Actions to automatically post a random job to a Slack channel every 5 minutes, based on data fetched from a remote JSON file.
-If you want to contribute with new job postings, please add it to the appropriate JSON file in the `assets` directory and submit a pull request.

 Thank you for your contributions!

 ## Credits